dwclark/advent-of-code-2019/README.md

 * Automatic type conversion is great for simple scripts that fit on your screen.
 After that, it's really nice for the compiler/interpreter to give some information that you are trying to do something wrong the data.
 I had a few hard to diagnose bugs because I thought something was a string when it was really a number (and vice-versa)
 * It's hard to use Awk's arrays correctly.
 Specifically, it's really easy to do something wrong with the array, have Awk think you are trying to use it as a scalar, and then get the dreaded `Attempt to use array in a scalar context` error.
 * You can't assign arrays to anything other than keys in an array.
-If `b` is an array, then this: `a = b` is illegal no matter what.
+If `b` is an array, then this: `x = b` is illegal no matter what x is.
 * You can't allocate anything, no `malloc/new` for you!
 For small scripts this is great, you shouldn't be worrying about allocation anyway.
 In fact, I think this one issue may be the best guidance for when you should use Awk and when you should avoid it:

 **If you have a problem and you can name everything you work with in the script (i.e. you can give everything you want to use a variable name), Awk is probably a safe choice.
 If not, avoid Awk.
 I mean everything.
 If you think to yourself, "I'll need a couple of those, but I want to treat them uniformly", then you can't name everything and you should avoid Awk**